lsst-dm/dmtn-308/index.rst

 --------

 Citus has an attractive feature set, as it is an extension of PostgreSQL which is designed to scale out horizontally across multiple nodes.
-Its documentation claims that petabyte scalability is achievable given the right hardware and configuration.
+Its documentation claims that petabyte scalability is achievable given the proper hardware and configuration.
 Some existing tools that have already been developed for PostgreSQL should work with Citus, and the platform should be able to handle the data volume and query performance requirements of the PPDB.

 However, maintenance overhead and developer effort incurred from such a complicated on-premises deployment would be considerable and likely quite challenging.
-A significant amount of administrative and developer effort would be required to develop configuration and monitoring tools, as well as Kubernetes operators or Helm charts, backup and recovery solutions, and other tools to manage the distributed database.
+A significant amount of administrative and developer effort would be required to develop configuration and monitoring tools, deployment scripts, backup and recovery solutions, and other tools.
-Furthermore, there seems to be a lack of standardized tooling in the Citus ecosystem, which could be a limiting factor in terms of platform selection.
+Furthermore, beyond the standard tools for PostgreSQL, there seems to be a lack of standardized tooling within the Citus ecosystem for common administrative and maintenance tasks.
-It is not clear that there is sufficient manpwer available for such a major effort, and the cost of purchasing the necessary hardware would likely be high.
+It is not clear that there is sufficient manpower available to address these shortcomings, and the cost of purchasing the necessary hardware would likely be high.
-Finally, the lead-in time for purchasing, configuring, and deploying hardware at SLAC would be long, as much as one year, and the operational schedule dictates that the PPDB must be operational before this.
+The lead-in time for purchasing, configuring, and deploying hardware at SLAC would be long, as much as one year, and the operational schedule dictates that the PPDB must be operational before this.

-If the above challenges can be overcome, Citus is a viable option for the PPDB.
+If these challenges can be overcome, Citus could be a viable option for the PPDB, especially if an on-premises deployment is preferable in terms of costing or for other reasons.

 3. Qserv
 --------

-Qserv can handle the data volume and query performance requirements, so it should not be totally eliminated.
+Qserv should be able to handle the data volume and query performance requirements.
 But the required developer effort for new tooling and capabilities would be very high, as data ingestion capabilities would need to be developed.
-The existing commitments of the Qserv team may also prevent them from devoting the necessary resources to develop the required tooling on a reasonable timescale.
+The existing commitments of the Qserv team might prevent them from devoting the necessary resources to develop the required tooling on a reasonable timescale.
 The ecosystem and community are also quite limited.
-For these reasons, it is not recommended as a primary option for the PPDB.
+For these reasons, Qserv is not recommended as a primary option, though in terms of technical capability, it could be a viable choice.

 4. Interim solution
 -------------------